HarshadNarayane/Gridx/Introduction.md

 This grid is extremely basic but solid.
 Lots of modules can be added to it flexibly without blocking each other.
 We'll see how this works in later sections.

-## 2. Basic APIs
+## 2. Basic APIs and API objects
-Gridx introduced API objects: rows, columns and cells.
+Gridx introduced API objects (objects holding APIs): rows, columns and cells.
 So we can get the id of the second row by:
 <pre>
 var id = grid.row(1).id;
 </pre>